ncabatoff/spent/README.md

 Spent is inspired by [nf's spent](https://gist.github.com/nf/7d378cb9417144caf272), but written for Linux and with my own spin on it.

-It keeps track of when the user is idle or not, and when not idle, what window is focused.
+`spent` keeps track of when the user is idle or not, and when not idle, what window is focused.
 A CSV report is continuously emitted to stdout.

+`spent-exporter` is a Prometheus exporter that reports the same information but with less detail, since Prometheus doesn't handle high-cardinality data well.

 ## Details